Soccer-Dortmund demolish Holstein Kiel 5-0 to reach German Cup final | Sports-Games

 Soccer-Dortmund demolish Holstein Kiel 5-0 to reach German Cup final

+"We cannot stop working now and we will see what we can achieve," he said.
+Dortmund also faces second-placed Leipzig in the league next week as they battle for a top-four finish and a spot in next season's Champions League.

 Jude Bellingham's deflected effort in the 42nd made it 5-0 to give Dortmund coach Edin Terzic the chance to win his first silverware before making way for Marco Rose next season.
-However, there was some bad news for the hosts when Spanish defender Mateu Morey had to be taken off on a stretcher in the second half with what looked to be a serious knee injury after he twisted it badly while sprinting for the ball.
+But there was some bad news when their Spanish defender Mateu Morey went off on a stretcher in the second half with what looked like a serious knee injury after he twisted it sprinting for the ball and his scream could be heard across the empty stands.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)